 What is cybercrime?

-Cybercrime is a broad term used to describe criminal activities in which computers or computer networks get utilised as a tool, a goal, or a location for criminal action; examples include electronic wracking and denial-of-service attacks.
+Cybercrime is a broad term used to describe criminal activities in which computers or computer networks get utilized as a tool, a goal, or a location for criminal action; examples include electronic wracking and denial-of-service attacks.

 It includes phishing, credit card fraud, bank robbery, illegal downloading, industrial espionage, child pornography, kidnapping children through chat rooms, scams, cyber terrorism, production and/or distribution of viruses, spam, etc.